-The subvolumes that make up a volume can be marked as data subvolumes and log subvolumes.
+The subvolumes that make up a volume can be marked as data subvolumes, log subvolumes, and real-time subvolumes.
 These are the system-defined subvolume types, and are described in "Subvolumes" on page 22.
 You can also mark a subvolume as being of a user-defined type.
+(XVM on Linux does not support real-time subvolumes.)

 You cannot have more than one subvolume of a particular system-defined subvolume type under the same volume.
-In other words, a volume can contain only one data subvolume and only one log subvolume.
+In other words, a volume can contain only one data subvolume, only one log subvolume, and only one real-time subvolume.
 This restriction does not apply to subvolumes of user-defined types.